• Skip to primary navigation

 FAQs

+• Can You Cook the Roasted Potatoes and Green Beans Together?
 You can definitely roast those together.
-However, here’s the deal, potatoes take much longer to cook than green beans.
-So, if you cook them at the same time, odds are, one or the other isn’t going to turn out very tasty.
-Therefore, I suggest cooking them separately, then adding them together for the last few minutes of roasting time.
-This results in both the green beans and potatoes turning out perfect.
+However, here’s the deal: potatoes take much longer to cook than green beans, plus you would certainly be crowding the pan.
+So, if you cook them at the same time, odds are, one or the other isn’t going to turn out great.
+Therefore, I suggest cooking them separately, then adding them together for the last few minutes of roasting time for the flavors to marry.
+This results in both the beans and potatoes turning out perfect.

 Vegan Roasted potatoes and green beans